slclibraries/library-repositories/README.md

 # Library Repositories
 A collection of all known College and University libraries that use GitHub, or another similar space, to host their code.
 This collection is in A-Z order.

-When you submit an issue or request please include the following:
-* Location
-* Institution Name
-* Repository Link (GitHub, Codeberg, Gitea, or similar)
+Issues are turned-off, please use the Pull Request tab.

 ## Africa
 ## Asia